nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS student guide - Azure Synapse Analytics and AI.md

 They are looking to use historical campaign and customer analytics data and make decisions for the present.
 Beyond these large historical data sets, they would like to use streaming tweet data from Twitter and telemetry from IoT sensors in their brick and mortar locations.
 In effect, they would like to use data from the present moment to inform decisions for the next moment.
 WWI sees an opportunity to use their data to predict the future, initially by making product recommendations.

 According to Peter Guerin, Chief Technical Officer (CTO), Wide World Importers has over five years of sales transaction data from Oracle, consisting of more than 30  billion rows.
 But that is not their only enterprise data source.
 They have finance data stored in SAP HANA, marketing data in Teradata, and social media data coming in from Twitter.
-They need a solution that allows them to discover, integrate, query, and analyze the data from all of these sources.
+They need a solution that allows them to discover, integrate, query, and analyze the data from all these sources.
 They worry that their current catalog might be missing some internal data sources used by smaller departments.
 Additionally, regardless of the volume, they want to be able to execute queries across such data with results returning in seconds.

 In addition to those data sources, they have in-store IoT sensors producing telemetry data that track the traffic patterns of customers walking the aisles.
 Each store has 50 sensors, and they have 100 stores equipped to provide this real-time data.
 Using this data, they want to understand in which departments (or groups of aisles) people are spending most of their time and which of those they are not.
 They would like a solution to ensure that this data gets ingested and processed in near real-time, allowing them to quickly identify patterns that can be shared between stores.
 For example, as stores open on the East Coast, patterns detected in early buying behavior could inform last-minute offers and in-store product placement of products in their West Coast stores that have yet to open.